jenniesun/biostats-blog/index.md

 ![](./number_theory.jpeg)

-### To tackle
+### To tackle this problem,
-this problem, I start by working on the first helper function - which generates an arbitrary large expansion of a mathematical expression.
+I start by working on the first helper function - which generates an arbitrary large expansion of a mathematical expression.
 After a quick internet search, I found that `mpmath` can help me solve this problem. `mpmath` is a Python library for real and complex floating-point arithmetic with arbitrary precision.
-After importing the `mpmath` library, I set `mp.dps = 200` to let my decimal expansion function to know that I want to compute and have the result show 50 digits of the input number `n`.
-The reason why I set this number to be 200 will be discussed later in the blog, specifically, in the section where I talk about the final function and testing.
+After importing the `mpmath` library, I set `mp.dps = 200` to let my decimal expansion function to know that I want to compute and have the result show 200 digits of the input number `n`.
+The reason why I set this number to be 200 will be discussed towards the end of the blog.
 Since we only care about the decimal expansion of the input number, which are the digits to the right of the decimal point, I use `n % 1` to first convert the input value to have 0 on their unit digit, convert the result to a string, and then use `[2:]` to retrive everything starting from the third element of the string to obtain the all the digits of this input number.
 The example below demonstrates that the function returns the decimal expansion of π with 200 digits.

 ```
 from mpmath import mp